gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 ## Creating AWS IAM roles for Pipelines

 In Pipelines, each of your accounts must have an AWS IAM role.
-This role shares the same permissions as the one used in EDR-based Pipelines, except for the new role's trust policy, which enables GitHub Actions Workflows running in your `infrastructure-pipelines` to assume the role using OIDC.
+This role shares the same permissions as the one used in ECS Deploy Runner, except for the new role's trust policy, which enables GitHub Actions Workflows running in your `infrastructure-pipelines` to assume the role using OIDC.
 This capability allows workflows to create and utilize short-lived session tokens whenever they run, in contrast to relying on long-lived credentials stored as secrets.

 For more information see [security hardening with OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect) and [OpenID Connect in AWS](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).